abhinav/git-spice/doc/reference.md

 Generate shell completion script

-Generates shell completion scripts for the provided shell.
-If a shell name is not provided, the command will attempt to guess the shell based on environment variables.

-To install the script, add the following line to your shell's rc file.
+To set up shell completion, eval the output of this command from your shell's rc file.
+For example:

 	# bash
 	eval "$(gs shell completion bash)"